 Loftiness is important because it’s what keeps the heat close to your body, rather than letting it escape into the cooler surrounding air.
 When the material is compressed, there is nothing trapping heat, and you likely won’t be able to stay warm.

 In a sleeping bag, this is especially important as you are often lying close to the ground near dew, runoff from rain, and dripping trees.
 Even when the weather is clear, in a humid area normal down feathers would still compress.
-Hydrophobic down should be able to withstand humidity and moist conditions, meaning your sleeping bag should able to keep you warmer for longer, and improve the comfort rating.
+Hydrophobic down insulation should be able to withstand humidity and moist conditions, meaning your sleeping bag should able to keep you warmer for longer, and improve the comfort rating.

 Temperature and Insulation Considerations